Akiyo Noguchi

 Akiyo Noguchi (野口 啓代, Noguchi Akiyo) is a Japanese professional rock climber who specializes in competition bouldering as well as outdoor bouldering and sport climbing.

 She participates in both competition bouldering and competition lead climbing disciplines.
 She is known for winning the IFSC Climbing World Cup in Bouldering four times.
 In her home country, she won Bouldering Japan Cup nine times consecutively from 2005 to 2014, which no other Japanese athlete has been able to match.
 She retired from competition climbing after competing and winning a bronze medal in the 2020 Summer Olympics.

 Early life

-Noguchi at the World Cup in Vienna, 2010.

 Noguchi grew up on a cattle farm in the Ibaraki Prefecture.
 From a young age she would climb on buildings, trees and sometimes even on the cows.
 In 2000, when she was 11 years old, she tried a real climbing wall for the first time, during a holiday trip to Guam.
 Back at home she immediately joined a local climbing gym.
 Her father later built her a climbing wall in an old cattle barn on the farm.